URVESH1121/online-shopping/README.md

 # online-shopping

-this is static online website.In this website we can buy a laptop and mobile etc,this website builte in html,css,javascript.
+This is static online shopping website.In this website we can buy a laptop and mobile etc,this website built in html,css,javascript.

-i have used azure static web app in this project.
+I have used azure static web app in this project to host.

+link of my project(azure static web app):- https://nice-water-065265810.1.azurestaticapps.net